pjmanning/de-facebook-me/content/instagram.md

 - Less FOMO
 - Stronger personal relationships (you'll actually call/meet people rather than - like or comment on a post)

 Stalking has become normalized.
-Viewing 1-time acquiantences stories 3 times a day?
+Viewing 1-time acquaintence stories 3 times a day?
 Checking in on an ex's profile a few times a week?
 Pre-Facebook these actions would be seen as crazy - now it's become normal behavior.

 However, you will likely loose

-<h2 id="step3">3.
-Create an Email Template</h2>

-Learn how to display your Markdown content with the `<nuxt-content>` component directly in your template: https://content.nuxtjs.org/displaying.